riccardosirchia/UX_exercise/readme.md

 `python -m SimpleHTTPServer 8000`

-now you can navigate to http://localhost:8000/ to test your code.
+now you can navigate to http://localhost:8000/ to run your code.

 Feel free to add/remove/modify the files in your fork